better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Why is Radicle a hosted service?

-TK

-## How is collaborating on Radicle different than GitHub?

-In contrast to centralized code collaboration platforms, Radicle is designed for bazaar-style collaboration.
-On the Radicle network, content is distributed peer-to-peer via a process called gossip.
-This means that peers are in control of their social interactions as they self-host their own content and the content of any peers they are interested in.
-This also means that within projects, there isn't a single `master` branch that contributors merge into.
-Each peer maintains a view of a project with their changesets and branches.
-These views are gossiped around to other peers that are interested in those changes.
+Radicle currently hosts three seed nodes to provide data availability for the Radicle network.
+These seed nodes provide a data availability layer for the Radicle network, storing your identity and project data, but not your private keys, which means they can't take action, like altering your project's code or metadata, on your behalf.

+If you don't want to use a seed node hosted by Radicle, you can [self-host](https://github.com/radicle-dev/radicle-client-services) a seed node using hardware or a cloud instance you own.

+In the future, we'll deploy a new peer-to-peer (P2P) network that allows data to flow directly between users rather than only through seed nodes.

 ## How is Radicle more secure than centralized platforms?

-The Radicle network is peer-to-peer and built on public key cryptography.
-To start, this means that there is no need to rely on third parties to access or use the Radicle network.
-It is harder to take down because there is no central point of failure, and is resistant to corporate and state capture and censorship.
-In addition, all data on the Radicle network is cryptographically signed & verified as it's gossiped between peers.
-While centralized platforms rely on user interface components and key oracles to signal trust from user to user, Radicle has designed trust into the core of the protocol.
+The Radicle network is built on public key cryptography.
+All data related to identity and project data &mdash; not just commits, but also issues, comments, and patches &mdash; is cryptographically signed and verified using an Ed25519 keypair.
+Trust is designed into the core of our protocols, and you own all aspects of your user identity and project (meta)data.

+The protocols and tools for centralized platforms are generally closed-source or use APIs that you can't access as an individual.
+Because Radicle's protocols are all open-source, you're never locked into a single tool or client.
+Radicle develops the [`rad` CLI tool](https://github.com/radicle-dev/radicle-cli) and [web app](https://github.com/radicle-dev/radicle-interface), but anyone can build alternative clients or tools for accessing Radicle-hosted projects.

+Because seed nodes are [open-source](https://github.com/radicle-dev/radicle-client-services) and can be self-hosted, there is no central point of failure, making the Radicle network resistant to corporate and state capture and censorship.

+These security measures will be enhanced when we deploy the newest iteration of our P2P network.

 ## How does Radicle interact with Git?